Article Content Requirements

 Submitting Articles to YJIL

-YJIL is currently reviewing Submissions for Issue 1 of Volume 44.
+Submissions for Issue 2 of Volume 47 will open August 1.
 Please note that YJIL has transitioned to Scholastica and will no longer be accepting Articles via ExpressO.

 YJIL requires that all articles be submitted through the Scholastica online submission system.
 Articles not submitted through this platform will not be considered.
 We also request that all authors attach a résumé or CV to their submission.
 Due to the high volume of submissions the Journal receives, we regret that we are unable to offer feedback on submitted drafts not accepted for publication.
 The Journal will also not respond to direct email inquiries regarding the status of an article’s review.

 The Yale Journal of International Law reviews article submissions for Issue 1 of the current Volume starting on or about February 21 of each calendar year.
 The Journal reviews article submissions for Issue 2 starting on or about August 1 of the each calendar year.
 During both submissions cycles, the Journal will accept submissions until the issue is filled.
-The Journal is currently reviewing submissions for Issue 1 of Volume 44.
+The Journal will begin reviewing submissions for Issue 2 of Volume 47 on August 1.

 YJIL is distinguished among international law journals for its thoughtful, professional editorial review process.
 In addition to rigorous cite-checking and Bluebooking, all articles selected for publication receive two rounds of substantive feedback in the form of “Edit Letters” (usually around five to six pages each in length) containing the Editorial Board’s suggestions for further honing the author’s argument and improving the structure and development of the piece.
 Nevertheless, YJIL authors retain full control over the final content of their work, and all comments and suggestions offered by YJIL’s Editors are optional.